Beginner’s Guide to Powerlifting: Workouts, Training Plans, and Exercises to Build Strength

 Core Principles of a Beginner Powerlifting Routine

-A beginner-friendly powerlifting program should be simple, repeatable, and technique-focused.
-The core principles include:
+A beginner-friendly powerlifting program should include:

 -

-3 training days per week dedicated to main lifts
+3 training days per week

 -

-One main lift per session (squat, bench press, or deadlift)
+One primary lift per session

 -

-Moderate rep ranges (3–5 reps) for skill development
+Moderate rep ranges (3–5 reps)

 -